-Outgoing Identity and Incoming CLI for SIP calls
+Outgoing Identity and Incoming CLI for SIP Calls

-The Outgoing Identity and Incoming CLI for SIP calls feature provides the ability to enhance the identity selection, presentation and restriction on SIP Interfaces so that Service Providers (SP) can meet the regulatory factors in some geography where HCS services are deployed.
+The Outgoing Identity and Incoming CLI for SIP calls feature provides the ability to enhance the identity selection, presentation and restriction on SIP Interfaces.
 These capabilities are offered via additional configuration fields you can use for presentation (Identity headers and From headers) on SIP Trunk as well as on SIP profiles for controlling corresponding SIP phones.

-There are two sets of identities maintained by the SP network: network provided identity (trusted) and user provided identity (untrusted).
+There are two sets of identities: network provided identity (trusted) and user provided identity (untrusted).
 In terms of SIP calls, Identity headers including P-Asserted-Identity (PAI), P-Preferred-Identity (PPI) and Remote-Party-ID (RPID) should carry network proven identity while From header carries user/caller provided identity.

-Traditionally, Cisco Unified CM only provides a single set of identity for outgoing calls into SP networks.
+Previously, Cisco Unified CM only provides a single set of identity for outgoing calls.
 Therefore, the identities in Identity headers and From header are exactly the same and there is no differentiation between network provided identity and user provided identity.
-Typically, administrators configure each user device with a Directory Number (DN) and a display name.
+Typically, administrators configure each user device with a

+Directory Number (DN) and a display name.
 An outgoing call from this DN will carry its directory number and display name in both Identity headers and From header.

 The administrator can also configure another identity on a SIP trunk.
-You can use this identity, sometimes termed as switchboard identy, to hide each individual caller's identity.
+You can use this identity, sometimes termed as switchboard, to hide each individual caller's identity.
 You can configure it on the Caller Information section of a SIP Trunk for outbound calls.
 The configuration includes two fields, Caller ID DN and Caller Name.
 For example, all calls originating from a SIP Trunk carry the same identify, Caller Name with "Cisco Systems" and "(800) 555-1234" for the Caller ID DN.
 However, the caller's original directory number and display name will be overwritten when you enable such configurations.